WakaSync Standalone

 const user = await http.get('/api/user');

-You can derive new instances from existing ones.
-Headers are deep-merged, so the child inherits headers from the parent while adding its own:
+Instances can be derived from existing ones.
+Headers are deep-merged, so the child inherits the parent's headers while adding its own:

 const adminApi = http.create({